dmmlynarczyk/Learning/azure/video-notes/azure-identities-and-governance.md

   - Identity protection, privileged identity management, and *Microsoft Entra ID Protection*
 - **Microsoft Entra ID Governance:** Add-on license, you must have a P1 or P2 already

-## Basic Concepts of Account, Tenant, Subscription, and Resource Group

-- **Account** is a person or a program
-  - If an app, it is called a **Managed Identity**
-- **Tenant** is a representation of an organization
-  - Typically represented bya  public domain, but will be assigned a .onmicrosoft.com domain if not specified
-  - A dedicated instance of **Entra ID**
-  - **Every Azure Account is part of at least one tenant**
-- **Subscription** is an agreement with Microsoft to use Azure services, and how you will pay for that usage.
-  - All Azure resource usage will be billed to the payment method of the subscription
-- **Resource Group** is a container that holds related resources.

 ## Domains

 If you choose not to add a custom domain you will be stuck with a <domain>.onmicrosoft.com style domain, which is the generic Microsoft domain space.
 If you do want to add a custom domain, you will need to add either a **TXT** or **MX** record to your domain registrar records page to show you have ownership of that domain.